We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 Tween Traveler, who is extremely uninterested in art museums at the moment, got a big kick out some of the more playful outdoor art, especially in the little park.

-We would have been able to see more if the galleries had been open, but it was probably more fun not having to worry how our kid would be received, or what all-to-frank comments she might make about the art.
+We would have been able to see more if the galleries had been open, but it was probably more fun not having to worry about how our kid would be received, or what all-too-frank comments she might make about the art.

 You can take art-centered walking tours of Canyon Road.